ooni/ooni.org/content/support/faq.md

 OONI Probe is [free and open source software](https://github.com/ooni/probe) designed to measure internet censorship and other forms of network interference.

-### But my country doesn’t have censorship.
+### My country doesn’t have censorship.
 Why run OONI Probe?

 We think it’s important to measure networks for censorship in every country of the world (regardless of whether cases of internet censorship